-When adjusting the ignition timing, keep hands, equipment and wires at a sufficient distance from the fan impeller.
+When adjusting ignition timing, keep hands, equipment and wires well clear of the fan impeller.

-This section describes the procedure for checking and adjusting ignition timing on engines equipped with TCI.
-On engines with the Motronic control system, the ignition timing is determined in the electronic control unit and cannot be adjusted.
-Using the following procedure, the ignition timing can be checked, but no numerical values can be obtained, so if you have any concerns about incorrect ignition timing, contact your BMW dealer.
+This section describes the procedure for checking and adjusting the ignition timing on engines equipped with TCI.
+On engines with the Motronic control system, the ignition timing is determined in the electronic control unit and is not adjustable.
+The following procedure can be used to check the ignition timing, but no numerical values can be obtained, so if you have any concerns about incorrect ignition timing, please contact your BMW dealer.

 This procedure requires some special tools.
-The engine must be at normal operating temperature and air conditioning (if installed) should be turned off.
+The engine must be at normal operating temperature and the air conditioner must be on (if installed) must be off.
 Make sure the idle speed is correct.

 Tools for checking and adjusting ignition timing

-1 - Vacuum plugs - In most cases, vacuum hoses should be disconnected and plugged.
-To do this, if desired, you can use plugs of different sizes and shapes
+1 - Vacuum Plugs - In most cases, the vacuum hoses will need to be disconnected and plugged.
+Plugs of various sizes and shapes can be used for this purpose if desired

-2 - Strobe lamp with induction sensor - Flashes with a bright directional beam of light when the #1 spark plug is fired.
-Connect the wires according to the attached instructions
+2 - Strobe lamp with inductive sensor - Flashes a bright directional beam of light when spark plug #1 fires.
+Connect the wires in accordance with the instructions provided

-3 - Key for the ignition distributor - On some models, the mounting bolt is difficult to reach with conventional keys or socket heads.
-A similar key should be used
+3 — Distributor Wrench - On some models the mounting bolt is difficult to access with regular wrenches or socket heads.
+A wrench like this should be used

-1. Apply the parking brake and block the wheels to prevent the vehicle from moving.
-Transmission must be in neutral (manual) or in the Parking position (automatic).
+1. Set the parking brake and block the wheels to prevent the vehicle from moving.
+The transmission must be in neutral (manual) or Park (automatic).

-2. Ignition timing marks are located on the engine flywheel (they can be seen through the ignition timing hole in the clutch housing) and/or on the vibration damper on the front end of the engine.
+2. The ignition timing marks are located on the engine flywheel (they can be seen through the ignition timing hole in the clutch housing) and/or on the torsional vibration damper on the front of the engine.

-4. Connect the tachometer and strobe lamp in accordance with the manufacturer's instructions (a lamp with an inductive sensor is preferred).
-Typically, the strobe power wires are connected to the battery terminals, and the sensor wire is connected to the #1 spark plug high voltage wire.
-Spark plug #1 closest to front of engine.
+4. Connect the tachometer and strobe lamp in accordance with the manufacturer's instructions (a lamp with an inductive sensor is preferable).
+Typically, the strobe light power wires are connected to the battery terminals, and the sensor wire is connected to the high-voltage wire of spark plug #1.
+Spark plug #1 is closest to the front of the engine.

-If a strobe lamp with an induction sensor is not available, do not pierce the spark plug high voltage wire to connect the strobe lamp control wire.
-If the insulation of the high-voltage wire is damaged, then the voltage of the secondary circuit at the point of damage will close to the housing and the engine will malfunction.
+If the strobe lamp with an induction sensor is not available, do not pierce the spark plug high-voltage wire to connect the strobe lamp control wire.
+If the high-voltage wire insulation is damaged, the secondary circuit voltage at the point of damage will short-circuit to the housing and the engine will malfunction.

 Distance =